jokers2hackers/RedCoco/README.md

-# CoCoOS - Modern OS
+# COCO-OS - Modern OS

 ## Description
-CoCoOS is a Hobby OS Project focused for Modern Systems.
+COCO-OS is a Hobby OS Project.